 A 2020 survey of patients found that since the start of the COVID-19 pandemic, almost half (44%) said they stopped going to preventive care visits in-person.
 However, right before vaccinations began, a quarter stated they stopped during the pandemic but are now returning to routine appointments.
 That number is increasing even more as the U.S. becomes more vaccinated.

-According to the federal bureau of labor statistics January 2021 report, healthcare added 39,000 jobs in December, and that number is expected to keep rising.
+According to the Federal Bureau of Labor Statistics’ January 2022 Employment Statistics report, healthcare added 18,000 jobs in January, a decrease from last year, though the industry has recovered 1.2 million of the 1.6 million jobs lost in March and April 2020.
 Now that healthcare organizations are hiring again and patients are returning to delayed appointments or procedures, the job industry for physicians looks positive.

-If you are looking at changing your employement as a physician and need assitance in your transition, check out Panacea Financial’s PRN Personal Loan!
+If you are looking at changing your employement as a physician and need assistance in your transition, check out Panacea Financial’s PRN Personal Loan!